What is Coreg CR?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Coreg CR (carvedilol)?
+What should I avoid while taking Coreg CR?

-Other drugs may interact with carvedilol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect Coreg CR, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Coreg CR (carvedilol)